paulhhowells/magic-lantern/README.md

 * provides a css & js fallback for browsers that don’t support canvas
 * tested within Drupal 7

+## notes
+Using jQuery 1.5 for Drupal 7 compatibility

 ## open source
 Help to wrap this in a Drupal module would be very welcome.
 Pull requests for the javascript or css will not be sought before I reach version 1.0.